-As you embark on your journey into college, in addition to balancing school and work, it’s important to learn how to manage your money well.
+As you begin your journey into college and balancing school and work, it’s important to learn how to manage your money well.
 Otherwise, you could end up with some unpleasant surprises at the end of the semester.
-With that, budgeting for college students is especially important.
+So budgeting for college students is especially important.

-Although the idea of budgeting might seem like it could suck the fun out of your life, it is important to have a solid understanding of your financial picture.
+Although the idea of budgeting might seem like it could suck the fun out of your life, it's important to have a solid understanding of your financial picture.
 With a budget, you can work towards your money goals.

 In this article, we'll go over the strategies you can use to create and maintain an effective college student budget that you'll actually be excited to use.

 Gather your money details

 Before you can truly start budgeting effectively, you’ll need to understand what you have available to spend each semester.
-Here’s where to start your search
+So here’s where to start your search.

 Talk to your parents

 If your parents are helping you pay for some of your college expenses, then make sure to have a frank conversation.
 Take the time to talk over the financial arrangements between you.
-Find out exactly what expenses they plan to cover and which ones they will not.
+In addition, find out exactly what expenses they plan to cover and which ones they will not.

 Also, find out if there are any contingencies attached to these funds.
 Some of my friends had parents that were willing to help out if they maintained a certain GPA.
 Make sure to have all of those details upfront so that you aren’t caught off guard later on.

 Review your scholarships and grants

 Scholarships and grant awards could be a way for you to fund your education without taking out any student loans.
-If you are able to secure any scholarships or grants, then make sure to read the fine print.
+If you're able to secure any scholarships or grants for the school year, then make sure to read the fine print.